thekrmichaels/PHPEnv---Docker/README.md

 # Docker Setup for PHP Development

-This repository provides a Docker configuration to replace development environments such as XAMPP, Laragon, etc. It uses containers to serve PHP applications, MySQL databases and phpMyAdmin.
+This repository provides a Docker configuration to replace development environments such as XAMPP, Laragon, etc. It uses containers to serve PHP applications, MySQL databases, phpMyAdmin and a SMTP Server (smtp4dev).

 ## Getting Started